-The financial statements were approved by the Board of the trustee on 23 September 2021.
+The financial statements were approved by the Board of the trustee on 21 September 2022.

-2. Coronavirus (COVID-19) impact
+2. Impact of Coronavirus (COVID-19) and the Russian invasion of Ukraine

 On 11 March 2020, the World Health Organisation declared COVID-19 a worldwide pandemic.
-Since that date, the global spread of COVID 19 and its variants has continued to HAVE a significant impact on global economies and investment markets (including equity, debt and commodity markets).
+Since that date, the global spread of COVID 19 and its variants has continued to a significant impact on global economies and investment markets (including equity, debt and commodity markets).